 If you’re a beginner, you’re probably just learning the rules of golf, such as how many golf clubs in a golf bag you’re allowed to carry, and what type of devices are legal for competition use.
 Whether or not a rangefinder is tournament legal often varies from model to model.
 Unfortunately, since this model has the slope functionality, it’s not tournament legal.

-As we’ve mentioned, this device offers an impressive range up to one thousand yards, with a one-yard accuracy.
+As we’ve mentioned, this device offers an impressive range of up to one thousand yards, with a one-yard accuracy.
 It will show the distance using the Pinseeker feature in addition to the popular Jolt feature which automatically activates when the Pinseeker is used.
 This model also offers 5x magnification, allowing you to zoom in on a target.
 Unfortunately, 5x magnification is rather low, with most higher priced models offering a minimum of 7x.

 However, the display itself is large and vivid, allowing you to easily read the computer’s calculations.
 The screen is easily viewable in a wide range of lighting conditions.